How to Stream from iPad to TV Free — No Apple TV

 Alternative: Use Web Receiver

 If you are having trouble with Chromecast, DLNA, or other casting methods, CastBrowser also includes a Web Receiver feature.
-Open a web browser on your TV (like the built-in browser on your Smart TV or any device with a browser), navigate to the link CastBrowser gives you, and the video will play directly in the browser on your TV.
-This works with any TV or device that has a web browser — no special hardware or casting support required.
+Open a web browser on your TV (like the built-in browser on your Smart TV or another device with a modern browser), navigate to the link CastBrowser gives you, and the video will play directly in the browser on your TV.
+This works with browser-capable TVs and devices — no special hardware or casting support required.

 Frequently Asked Questions